Kacper-Stepien/ChatLeap/README.md

 - <b>Login:</b> Users can log in to their accounts using their credentials.

+- <b>Add a profile picture:</b> User can add profile picture.
+The photo on the server side is cropped to make it square and its quality is slightly reduced.
+The photo is saved on the server side in the public/images/users folder, and the name of the photo is saved in the database.
+When the user already has a photo and adds another, the previous one is deleted.

-- <b>Post Creation:</b> Users can create posts with a length ranging from 3 to 250 characters.
+- <b>Post Creation:</b> Users can create posts with a length ranging from 1 to 280 characters.

 - <b>Post Editing:</b> Logged-in users can edit the content of their own posts.

 - <b>Post Deletion:</b> Logged-in users have the ability to delete their own posts.

 - <b>Commenting:</b> Users can add comments to any post.
-Comments must have a length ranging from 3 to 150 characters.
+Comments must have a length ranging from 1 to 200 characters.

 - <b>Comment Editing:</b> Logged-in users can edit their own comments.

 - <b>Comment Deletion:</b> Logged-in users can delete their own comments.

 - <b>Liking Posts:</b> Users can like or unlike posts.
 Clicking the "like" button adds or removes a like from the post.
 Users can only like a post once.

+- <b>Dynamically Loading Posts:</b> The main page of ChatLeap displays posts in batches.
+Initially, a certain number of posts are loaded, and as the user scrolls down, additional posts are fetched and displayed dynamically.
+This approach improves the performance of the application by reducing the initial loading time and optimizing network requests.
+Users can seamlessly browse through an endless stream of posts without experiencing any lag or delays.

 - <b>User Listing:</b> There is a page that displays a list of all users who have an account in the application (except the currently logged-in user).